-Letterplay logos are everywhere today and one of the most commonly requested styles of logo that we see on crowdspring.
+Letterplay logos are everywhere today and one of the most commonly requested logo styles that we see on crowdspring.
 For this reason, it’s vital to tread carefully when designing a letterplay logo.
-The odds are good that it may already exist whether you know it or not.
+The odds are good that it may already exist, whether you know it or not.

 Columbia’s Grecian torchbearer logo is both visually striking and steeped in history.